pereznetworks/WeatherX/README.md

 # TD-Project12 : My Captsone Project for Team TreeHouse FSJS Tech Degree

+# To Do:
+  - 1: implement 1 WeatherX Server
+       - started project to merge front-end and back-end code
+  - 2: get ready for production build and deployment to hosting
+      - did as many prep for Productions and Best Practice as possible
+      - need to complete To Do 1: implement 1 WeatherX Server

 # Status:

   - 1: Project Site Online : https://pereznetworks.github.io/TD-Project12/